 Yet it is still relatively easy to design trials which outwardly satisfy the major requirements of hierarchies, but which are systematically skewed towards positive findings.
 The most important criteria to achieve the highest ranking are: the trial is randomized, properly and truly; intention-to-treat analysis is used; the control and intervention populations are not too divergent in their baseline characteristics (age, gender, race, severity of condition, etc.).
 To see how a study can satisfy these criteria yet be systematically skewed, we’ll look at one example: the cmRCT.

 The cmRCT, or “Cohort Multiple Randomised Controlled Trial”, otherwise known as the ‘Patient Cohort’ RCT, or as “TwiCs” (Trials Within Cohorts), is a study design created by Clare Relton and her colleagues at the University of Sheffield.
-Relton, a homeopathic practitioner and researcher, crafted the cmRCT design as part of the PhD investigating whether homeopathy was an effective treatment for menopausal hot flushes.
+Relton, a homeopathic practitioner and researcher, crafted the cmRCT design as part of her PhD project investigating whether homeopathy was an effective treatment for menopausal hot flushes.
 Along with her colleagues, she published the study design in the British Medical Journal in 2010.

 The cmRCT design claims to combine the advantages of observational studies with the rigor of the RCT.
 For all practical purposes, it would satisfy the criteria for an RCT according to most hierarchies, so gain that high-level ranking.
 In a cmRCT, the researchers first recruit a large cohort of patients into an observational study.
 In Relton’s pilot cmRCT on menopausal hot flushes, 856 women aged 45-64 were recruited.
 This cohort are then observed over a long period, as in a longitudinal observational study.
 Relevant data are regularly recorded.